Tea: Producers and consumers

-Tea is the most popular manufactured drink consumed in the world, equaling all others – including coffee, soft drinks, and alcohol – combined.
+Tea is the most consumed manufactured drink in the world, equalling all others combined, including coffee, soft drinks, and alcohol.
 Most tea consumed outside East Asia is produced on large plantations in the hilly regions of India and Sri Lanka and is destined to be sold to large businesses.
 Opposite this large-scale industrial production are many small "gardens," sometimes minuscule plantations, that produce highly sought-after teas prized by gourmets.
-These teas are both rare and expensive and can be compared to some of the most expensive wines in this respect.

 India is the world's largest tea-drinking nation, although the per capita consumption of tea remains a modest 750 g per person every year.
 Turkey, with 2.5 kg of tea consumed per person per year, is the world's greatest per capita consumer.

 Certification

 Several bodies independently certify the production of tea, such as Rainforest Alliance, Fairtrade, UTZ Certified, and Organic.
 From 2008 to 2016, sustainability standards-certified tea production experienced a compound annual growth rate of about 35%, accounting for at least 19% of overall tea production.
 In 2016, at least 1.15 million tonnes of sustainably certified tea was produced, valued at US$2 billion.

 Rainforest Alliance certified tea is sold by Unilever brands Lipton and PG Tips in Western Europe, Australia and the U.S. Fairtrade certified tea is sold by a large number of suppliers around the world.
 UTZ Certified tea is sold by Pickwick tea.